Looking for gratitude for kids ideas? I’m sharing 3 simple steps, plus thankfulness activities, thankfulness books, and other resources.

-Gratitude for Kids Step 3: Teach thankfulness
+Step 3: Teach thankfulness

 It’s funny how we often miss this, but intentional teaching is a requirement of all good parenting.
 We cannot expect our children to know why or how to do something we have never taught them.

 We need to teach them exactly what to be thankful for and the Bible has all of those answers.
-It says God is great and all of his promises are true.
+It says God is great and all of His promises are true.
 It also says God created us, adopted us, forgives us, and works everything for our good.
 If we truly believe that, it’s difficult not to overflow with thanksgiving, isn’t it?

 Contentment Bible Study

 To help my kids with this, I wrote a simple Bible study teaching the importance of contentment.
 The impact of studying God’s perspective on this topic has been incredible for our family.
 Click below to learn more.